 Wash your hands -- a lot.
 No matter what line of work you’re in, if you come in contact with people who are contagious, you have to wash your hands over and over, says Alan Pocinki, MD.
-Pocinki practices internal medicine at the George Washington University Hospital in Washington, D.C.
+Pocinki practices internal medicine at the George Washington University Hospital in Washington, DC.

-“ Wash your hands as much as you can stand, and then some more -- especially after wrapping up a visit with someone who’s sick,” says Pocinki.
+“ Wash your hands as much as you can stand, and then some more -- especially after wrapping up a visit with someone who’s sick,” Pocinki says.

 It sounds so simple, but soap and water are the constant companions of doctors and nurses.
 To completely get rid of viruses from your skin, you need to scrub hard for 20 seconds or more.
 A good way to time yourself is to sing "Happy Birthday" twice while scrubbing the backs of your hands, between your fingers, and under your nails.
 It doesn't matter if the water's hot or cold -- the very act of scrubbing will physically remove the germs.

-- Reach for alcohol-based hand sanitizer.
+Use alcohol-based hand sanitizer.
 If you can’t get to soap and water, sanitizer can kill cold and flu germs.

-- Try to avoid getting close to people who are sick.
+Avoid getting close to people who are sick.
 For example, don't shake hands.

-“Doctors tend to be very cautious about hand shaking,” says Terri Remy, MD, medical director of Medical Associates at Beauregard in Alexandria, Va.
+“Doctors tend to be very cautious about hand shaking,” says Terri Remy, MD, medical director of Medical Associates at Beauregard in Alexandria, VA.
 “Just explain, ‘To keep transmission of colds and flu down, I’m not shaking hands.
 But hello!
 Nice to meet you!’
 They understand.”

 Keep your surroundings clean.
-Arlington, Va., massage therapist Amanda Long asks clients to stay home if they feel bad.
+Arlington, VA, massage therapist Amanda Long asks clients to stay home if they feel bad.
 But to be safe, she sanitizes doorknobs and light switches between sessions.
 It's a practice she swears by.

-“My hyper-vigilance has paid off,” says Long.
+“My hyper-vigilance has paid off,” Long says.
 “I was sick more often when I worked in an office, where people pawed into shared candy dishes and generally just mingled in a crowded space without much attention to germs.
 Now that I don't have sick days, I don't get paid if I don't work.
 And I know my job is to heal, not pass on a cold or the flu.”